Passover (Pesach) – Unleavened Bread

 Overview | The Feast of Passover

-The 14th of Nissan (on the Biblical calendar), we enter into the glorious season memorializing the Passover in Egypt 3,500 years ago when Israel, Yahveh’s chosen people, were spared death because of the lamb’s blood that was placed over the door posts and lintels of their homes.
-(Ex 12:7) The original Passover with Moses was a foreshadowing of our ultimate Passover Lamb and Deliverer, Yahshua the Messiah.
-(Yahshua’s original Hebrew name means: Yahveh Saves.)
+The 14th of Nissan (on the Biblical calendar), is when we enter into the glorious season memorializing the Passover in Egypt 3,500 years ago when Israel, Yahveh’s (the LORD’s) chosen people, were spared death because of the lamb’s blood that was placed over the door posts and lintels of their homes (Exodus 12:7).
+The original Passover with Moses was a foreshadowing of our ultimate Passover Lamb and Deliverer, Yahshua the Messiah.
+(Yahshua’s original Hebrew name means: Yahveh Saves).
 Yahveh’s name is magnified as the covenant keeping Elohim (God) as proclaimed in Exodus 6:6-7.
-He sovereignly promised to deliver and redeem His people, to bring them safely into the Promised Land where He will be their Elohim and they will be His people forever.
-Yahshua is encouraging us all to celebrate, in obedience to His Father’s ordinances, the Feast of Passover and the Feast of Unleavened Bread.
+He sovereignly promised to deliver and redeem His people, to bring them safely into the Promised Land where He will be their Elohim (God) and they will be His people forever.
+Yahshua (Jesus) is encouraging us all to celebrate, in obedience to His Father’s ordinances, the Feast of Passover and the Feast of Unleavened Bread.
 The following will be a simple yet adequate instruction to help you participate in these “appointed times of Yahveh.”
-As we learn about these Biblical “Holy Days”, Yahveh magnifies His holy character and eternal plan of redemption through His Son, our Passover Lamb.
+As we learn about these Biblical “Holy Days”, Yahveh (the LORD) magnifies His holy character and eternal plan of redemption through His Son, our Passover Lamb.

 The Fulfillment of Passover - Yahshua's Death